 From the Editor The PRP Survival Guide is designed to be a repository of experiences and insights shared by PRP patients and their caregivers.
 Collectively, the PRP community possesses a wealth of practical knowledge about pityriasis rubra pilaris.
 Only we are best positioned to harvest that knowledge.

-Share what you have learned about the complications your have encountered.
+Share what you have learned about coping with the ravages of PRP.
+What worked.
 Share articles you feel might be worth reading or websites worth visiting.
-Whenever you have information to share, please send your “sharings” via email to: editor@prpSurvivalGuide.org.
+Please use “Leave a Reply” at the end of this webpage to share.

 Bill M (Plano, TX)

 Coping with a challenge of spirit There finally came a day when I was able to drive myself to Walmart for basic grocery shopping.
 It was a bona fide Healing Milestone.
 While I took advantage of handicapped parking, I triumphantly walked past the electric scooters with their front-mounted baskets.

 What I didn’t expect was the reaction of passersby as I navigated up and down the aisles.
 I had to figure out how to react to the reactions of others who were confronted by a 6 foot, 3-inch, 250-pound strawberry.
 I glowed!
 Passersby NEVER said anything remotely rude.
 That might have been my U.S. Marine Corps sweat shirt.
 But they would stare.
 Oh, how they would stare.

 The difference between a glance and a stare is a measurement of time.
 The glance is swift and fleeting.
 The stare, however, is measured in seconds … one thousand and one … one thousand and two … one thousand and and three.
 Even a subtle stare feels like a paper cut.

 Fortunately, I’m outgoing but nature, so coping with the stares of strangers became a challenge that quickly evolved into a knee-jerk response.